ReDI-School/ber-dcp-intro-to-computer-science/content/docs/git/git_and_github_desktop.md

 {{< picture "git_branch.png" "git_branch.png" "Version Control with Git" >}}

-This image illustrates the concept of branches (starting a new version with changes), commits (snapshots of these changes/versions), and merges (merging versions).
+This image illustrates the concept of branches (starting a new version with changes), commits (snapshots of these changes/versions), and merges (combining changes from different versions).
 This image was modified from [https://www.nobledesktop.com/learn/git/git-branches](https://www.nobledesktop.com/learn/git/git-branches).

 #### Starting a brand new project